Get all the latest data for Brisbane?

 Do tenants prefer furnished or unfurnished in Brisbane?

-In Brisbane, approximately 75% to 80% of long-term tenants prefer unfurnished rentals, while 20% to 25% actively seek furnished options, primarily in inner-city and university areas.
+In Brisbane, about 75% to 85% of long-term tenants prefer unfurnished rentals, while about 15% to 25% prefer furnished rentals.

 Which amenities increase rent the most in Brisbane?